 Flexible Spending Accounts

-FSAs expire every year on December 31.
-You must re-enroll each year during Open Enrollment to participate in this program.
+FSAs expire every year on December 31 (you have until April 30 to submit expenses incurred during the prior year).
+You must re-enroll in FSAs each year during Open Enrollment.

 Eligibility for Health Care and/or Dependent Care FSAs